-Commemoration of the Centenary of the First World War at Swindon Museum & Art Gallery (SM&AG)
+Commemoration of the Centenary of the First World War at Swindon Museum & Art Gallery (Swindon MAG)

-The team at SM&AG are delighted to have been awarded Heritage Lottery Fund funding of £6,800 towards its plans for commemorating the Centenary of the First World War.
-There will be three exhibitions exploring World War I through modern and contemporary art, and Swindon’s own military history.
-The Museum and Art Gallery want to share Swindon’s WWI heritage in a way that is relevant, engaging and offers a variety of new perspectives for audiences focusing on social history and modern art collections.
+The team at Swindon MAG was delighted to have been awarded Heritage Lottery Fund funding of £6,800 towards its plans for commemorating the Centenary of the First World War.
+There were three exhibitions exploring World War I through modern and contemporary art, and Swindon’s own military history.
+The Museum and Art Gallery wanted to share Swindon’s WWI heritage in a way that was relevant, engaging and offered a variety of new perspectives for audiences focusing on social history and modern art collections.

 Cicatrix (meaning: the scar of a healed wound) is the main WWI commemoration exhibition, a centenary project which reflects the story of Wiltshire during World War I.

-The second exhibition, The Royal Wiltshire Yeomanry: A History explores their history, with a special focus on the Yeomanry’s service in France between 1914 and 1918.
+The second exhibition, The Royal Wiltshire Yeomanry: A History explored their history, with a special focus on the Yeomanry’s service in France between 1914 and 1918.

-The final exhibition, Art and Conflict, brings together paintings and drawings from the Swindon collection which reflect on war and conflict.
+The final exhibition, Art and Conflict, brought together paintings and drawings from the Swindon collection which reflect on war and conflict.

-A series of family and educational workshops are planned to accompany the exhibitions as well as FREE lunch time talks where you can find out more about key works in the exhibitions.
+A series of family and educational workshops are planned accompanied the exhibitions as well as free lunch time talks where you could find out more about key works in the exhibitions.

 Swindon’s Archaeology in Context: Excavating our archaeological collections and sharing Swindon’s ancient histories

-Swindon Museum and Art Gallery (SM&AG) is currently running an exciting two year project called ‘Swindon’s Archaeology in Context’.
-The project is funded by £62,000 from the HLF (Heritage Lottery Fund) and will run until the end of 2018.
+Swindon MAG has recently completed a two year project called ‘Swindon’s Archaeology in Context’.
+The project was funded by £62,000 from the HLF (Heritage Lottery Fund) and completed at the end of 2018.

-We have already made changes to our stored archaeology collections, cataloguing and re-organising excavation archives to provide greater access to staff and researchers.
-This work has also allowed us to refresh and update our archaeology gallery, displaying objects previously in store and improving the interpretation of our collections for the public.
-Changes have also been made in the way we collect archaeology from current and future excavations, this work is particularly timely; the anticipated expansion of Swindon in the coming years is likely to produce a large amount of archaeological material which will be transferred to SM&AG to be cared for in the long term.
+Changes had already been made to our stored archaeology collections, cataloguing and re-organising excavation archives to provide greater access to staff and researchers.
+This project also allowed us to refresh and update our archaeology gallery, displaying objects previously in store and improving the interpretation of our collections for the public.
+Changes were also made in the way we collect archaeology from current and future excavations, this work is particularly timely; the anticipated expansion of Swindon in the coming years is likely to produce a large amount of archaeological material which will be transferred to SM&AG to be cared for in the long term.